Q: I may have been exposed to someone with COVID-19. What should I do?

 A: Notify your chain of command/supervisor, and change your status in CGPAAS to Quarantined.

-Quarantine for 14 days and do not come in to your CG workspace.
+Quarantine for 5 or 10 days in accordance with the COVID-19 Risk Mitigation Framework and do not come in to your CG workspace.

 If you display COVID symptoms, notify your doctor or primary care manager.

-A: Civilians: If you are diagnosed as being infected, or likely infected, with a quarantinable communicable disease, such as COVID-19, you are entitled to take accrued or advanced sick leave.
+A: Civilians: You are entitled to take accrued or advanced sick leave.
 Advanced leave is capped at 240 hours.
 If you exhaust your available sick leave, you can use other paid leave or paid time off.
 You may consider applying for donating leave under the Voluntary Leave Donation Program.
 You may also telework from home, under a voluntary telework agreement.
 If you have any questions, consult your supervisor or servicing HR Specialist: Servicing Assignment Representative

 Military Personnel: Follow your Medical Officer/health care provider’s recommendations and directions.
 Inform your command immediately.
 In most cases your command will place you on sick leave.